vespa-mrs/vespa.io/docs/installing/install.md

 2.1 At the command line, run this command:

-`>conda install numpy scipy matplotlib configobj packaging`  (if these do not install, try from conda-forge, as in 2.3)`
+`>conda install numpy scipy configobj packaging`  (if these do not install, try from conda-forge, as in 2.3)`

 2.2 Then run this command: